By Sharon Koifman

 Don’t be puzzled by the word “remote.”
 In many ways, the principles of managing a remote team aren’t all that different to managing an in-house one.
 If you keep your focus on people, processes, culture, and communication, you’ll be off on the right foot.

-Here are ten tips for creating a management structure that will make remote workers integral to your company:
+Credibly has ten tips for creating a management structure that makes remote workers an integral part of your company:

 1. Hire With Purpose

 Recruiting people on your remote team with talents, skills, experiences that complement each other will go a long way in crafting a well-oiled machine, no matter where they’re located.
 Important factors to look out for are personalities, attitudes, and mindsets that spark ideas, control friction, and promote autonomy.

 3. Construct Consistent Processes and Methodologies